A Data Center license is required to use this feature. Learn more

 These values should be suitable for most instances and we recommend starting with them before adjusting up or down.

-In Bitbucket, go to> Rate limiting.
+Go to> Rate limiting.

 Change the status to On.

 If necessary, change the token bucket size and token bucket fill rate.

 If required, System Admins can disable rate limiting instance-wide through the Bitbucket properties file.
 To find out how to do this, look for